-The University of Texas at Dallas requires a minimum of 120 semester hours to complete a bachelor's degree.
+The University of Texas at Dallas requires a minimum of 120 semester hours to graduate with a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-UT Dallas does accept transfer credits.
+UT Dallas accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, UT Dallas has a summer session, so students can earn credits during the summer.

 UT Dallas offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |Transfer Credits Accepted||√|

 |AP Credit Accepted||√|

 Reminder: UT Dallas may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.